 Dilly Dilly Grilled Mushrooms

-- 1/2 pound medium fresh mushrooms stems removed if desired
+- ½ pound fresh mushrooms medium sized, stems removed if desired

 - Fire up your grill for medium-high cooking.